 A: Patients typically worry the most about complications from anesthesia, but anesthesiology techniques have advanced a lot over the last 10-15 years.
-As a result, the anesthesiologists tell me that for a healthy patient, the risks of being injured from anesthesia are equivalent or less than the risk of being injured during a car trip.
+As a result, the anesthesiologists tell me that for a healthy patient, the risks of being injured from anesthesia are equivalent to or less than the risk of being injured during a car trip.

-In my view it is not a reason to avoid having corrective surgery, any more than you would not drive to the store for milk because of the risk of a car accident.
+In my view, it is not a reason to avoid having corrective surgery, any more than you would not drive to the store for milk because of the risk of a car accident.
 The other very rare complication would be that the eye itself could be injured during surgery, which could cause vision loss.
 This is also extremely rare, like the chances of being injured during anesthesia.